reversondias/reversondias.github.io/index.md

 - I helped a QA team to create an automation to help them with some tests.
 Based on manual tests I have used the AWS platform with some resources like Event Bridge, Lambda Functions end EC2 to create a flow 100% automatized with feedback through a message channel(slack).

-- I helped the QA team to create automation to help them with some tests.
-Based on manual tests I used the AWS platform with some resources like Event Bridge, Lambda Functions end EC2 to create a flow 100% automatized with feedback through a message channel.
-Everything that we did following the infrastructure as a code conception.

 ### Some Tools I Have Been Already Worked